Arnob4762/CSE299-PROJECT-Travelmate-BD---Regional-Tourism-Chatbot-/README.md

    ```python
    !python colab_setup.py
    ```
-4. After initialization, an **ngrok URL** will be displayed.
+4. After initialization, a **Gradio public link** will be displayed.
 Click the URL to access the chatbot in your browser.

 ---

 ## 🛠 Technologies Used

 - Python
-- Streamlit
+- Gradio
 - Hugging Face Transformers
 - ChromaDB
 - Google Colab
-- Ngrok
 - PyPDF2, python-docx
 - psutil